My Development

-Due to the extended time of the jam and no certain themes, other than 1) the game has to be a Visual novel and 2) has to be Halloween themed.
-This was a great opportunity to execute a concept I had in my head towards the worldbuilding for the World of See Only Evil.
-The idea of a monster having a regular 9-to-5 job.
+Due to the extended time of the jam and no certain themes other than a Halloween-themed Visual Novel, this was a great opportunity to execute a concept I had to expand the worldbuilding for See Only Evil.

-So I took it upon myself to become the Lead Narrative Designer and Unity Programmer for the project.
-Prior to the start of the Jam, I did team searching.
+So I took it upon myself to become the Lead Narrative & Game Designer and Unity Programmer for the project.
+Before the start of the Jam, I did team searching.
 I posted a thread on both the Devtalk Discord server and the Jam's forums that I am creating a team and made an open audition to find voices for the characters in Casting Call Club.
-I managed to find someone to fill each role that I need; the only role I didn't manage to get was a UI Artist.
-When the jam started, I decided to fill in that role myself.
+I managed fill nearly every role except for a UI Artist, so I gave that role to myself.

 Planning and Writing